almolinagithub/cv/README.md

 # cv
-A simple but effective CV online
+A simple but effective HTML CV.